 April is Sexually Transmitted Disease Awareness Month.
-Sexually transmitted diseases, or STDs (sometimes called sexually transmitted infections, or STIs) affect people of all ages, backgrounds, and from all walks of life.
+Sexually transmitted diseases, or STDs (sometimes called sexually transmitted infections, or STIs) affect people 1 year or older, backgrounds, and from all walks of life.
 In the U.S. alone there are approximately 20 million new cases each year, about half of which occur among youth ages 15-24 years.

 STD or STI?
 What’s the difference?

 Diseases that are spread through sexual contact are usually referred to as sexually transmitted diseases, or STDs for short.
 In recent years, however, many experts in this area of public health have suggested replacing STD with a new term—sexually transmitted infection, or STI.

 Why the change?
 The concept of “disease,” as in STD, suggests a clear medical problem, usually some obvious signs or symptoms.
 But several of the most common STDs have no signs or symptoms in the majority of persons infected.
 Or they have mild signs and symptoms that can be easily overlooked.
 So the sexually transmitted virus or bacteria can be described as creating an “infection,” which may or may not result in “disease.”
 This is true of chlamydia, gonorrhea, herpes, and human papillomavirus (HPV), to name a few.